stassius/MetaParser/README.md

 # MetaParser
-LightWeight windows application that shows Stable Diffusion metadata in images.
+LightWeight windows application that shows Stable Diffusion metadata stored in images by Automatic1111 webui.
-You can drag and drop an image to the MetaParser or start it with the name of an image file as a command line argument.
+You can drag and drop an image to the MetaParser or start the app with the name of an image file as a command line argument.

 ![image](https://user-images.githubusercontent.com/35260274/225069254-02c4fc19-3b08-431b-b7e6-6ea7d006790e.png)